BOOST-Creative/docker-server-setup-caddy/readme.md

 Don't proxy through cloudflare if you're using wp-fail2ban.
 It will ban the proxy servers and screw things up.

 Either don't proxy through cloudflare and use wp-fail2ban, or proxy through cloudflare and use [solid security](https://wordpress.org/plugins/better-wp-security/).

-[^f2b]: This needs to be updated to work with caddy error logs.
-It will work ootb with our wordpress setup if wp-fail2ban is installed and the connection isn't proxied through cloudflare.